wbarnsley/common_words/README.md

 saved to the directory where the app is run from.

 ### Testing Suite
-In order to run the test suite, which include pytest, bandit and flake8 simply install tox and run it as per the below commands.
+In order to run the test suite, which include pytest, bandit and flake8 simply install tox and run it in the same directory as tox.ini as per the below commands.
 ```
 pip install tox